AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/configuration/api-reference.md

 <InlineAlert variant="info" slots="text"/>

-This API is only available in Android
+This API is only available in Android.

 You can bundle a JSON configuration file in the app's Assets folder to replace or complement the configuration that was downloaded by using the [Configure with App ID per environment](./index.md#configure-with-app-id-per-environment) approach.